 - The minimum and maximum amounts that you can take out may vary with each policy and across insurance providers.
 However, the maximum withdrawal in a policy year cannot exceed 25% of the total fund value

 - Some policies limit the withdrawal amount based on the value of funds remaining after the withdrawal

 ULIPs have a lock-in period of five years from the start date.
 Within this period, if the policy is surrendered, the payouts will not be received and no withdrawals can be made until this five-year term is over.

 After the initial five years, a part of the funds can be taken out without having to pay any surrender charges or face any exit load on the policy.

 While deciding to buy a ULIP, it is better to look for a plan which provides maximum benefits as per the preferred budget.
 Also consider factors like the stability, customer service quality, the reputation of the brand being opted for, etc. ICICI Pru Lifetime Classic is one such plan that helps to build wealth while also providing the policyholder’s family with a financial safety net in case of an unfortunate event.

 Here are some of the top features of the plan:

-- Financial protection: In case of an unfortunate event with the policyholder, the nominee gets life cover and prevailing fund value as a lump sum payout
+- Financial protection: In case of an unfortunate event with the policyholder, the nominee gets claim ammount and prevailing fund value as a lump sum payout

 - Rewards: Just by paying premium regularly and staying invested, loyalty additions and wealth boosters get added to the investment